microsoft/fluentui/specs/Slots.md

 </slots.root>
 ```

-Slots let define the complex layouts required by many components according to accessibility and design requirements automatically.
-Slots can be configured through props, which lets the caller pass in a variety of inputs for a given slot.
+Slots define the complex layouts required by many components according to accessibility and design requirements automatically.
+Slots can be configured through props, allowing the caller pass in a variety of inputs for a given slot.

 ## Slots components